pacoito123/LC_LethalLevelLoader/README.md

 **LethalLevelLoaderUpdated**
 --

-> **NOTE:** This is a temporary upload of [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader) ([MIT](https://raw.githubusercontent.com/IAmBatby/LethalLevelLoader/b629d1db2256f60588e96996e9702d8c7c0b034e/LICENSE.md)) updated for the latest versions of the game (`v73` and above), while the [pull request](https://github.com/IAmBatby/LethalLevelLoader/pull/190) is still under review.
-This package will be deprecated the moment an update is finalized and released.
+> **NOTE:** [LethalLevelLoader](https://thunderstore.io/c/lethal-company/p/IAmBatby/LethalLevelLoader) has updated!
+This package is no longer required.

 ---